JustinPeng13/RaceSG/README.md

 ## Acknowledgements

-We would like to express our gratitude to the Singapore government for their generous support and sponsorship of exclusive rewards through schemes like Rediscover Singapore.
-We also thank our dedicated community of adventurers who have made RoadSG an app that fosters connections and unforgettable memories.
+We like to thank our dedicated community of adventurers who have made RoadSG an app that fosters connections and unforgettable memories.

 ## Stay Connected